vacp2p/nim-libp2p/docs/README.md

-# Overview
+# Introduction
 This folder contains the documentation for each nim-libp2p module and the sample code for the tutorials.

 # Table of Contents
 ### [Getting Started](GETTING_STARTED.md)
 ### Tutorials
-- P2P Direct Chat
+- P2P Chat Example
     - [part I](tutorial/directchat/start.nim)
     - [part II](tutorial/directchat/second.nim)
 ### API Specifications